The Bank of East Asia

 1. Investment and Early Surrender Risk

-The plan may make certain portion of its investment in equity-like assets.
-Returns of equity-like assets are generally more volatile than bonds and other fixed income instruments, you should note the target asset mix of the product as disclosed in this product brochure, which will affect the non-guaranteed Monthly Annuity Payment and Terminal Dividend on the product.
+The plan may make certain portion of its investment in growth assets.
+Returns of growth assets are generally more volatile than bonds and other fixed income instruments, you should note the target asset mix of the product as disclosed in this product brochure, which will affect the non-guaranteed Monthly Annuity Payment and Terminal Dividend on the product.
 The savings component of the plan is subject to risks and possible loss.
 The policy is designed to be held for a long term period.
 Should you surrender (or partially surrender which will be allowed after the end of the premium payment term and all premiums when due have been paid) the policy early, you may receive an amount considerably less than the total amount of premiums paid.

 2. Non-payment of Premium Risk